Support Us Button Widget

 Photo provided by Slice Pie Company

-Happy Pi Day, Raleigh — we’re celebrating all things pie today.
+Happy Pi Day, Raleigh.
 Whether you prefer Southern classics like chocolate chess and shoo-fly pie or classics like apple and key lime, there’s a local eatery making them fresh.
-Read on for some of the best pie in Raleigh.
+Sink your teeth into these local slices.

 Bittersweet, 16 E. Martin St. | Pair high-quality cocktails with derby, strawberry cream, and special Sunday-only pies at this James Beard-recognized bar.